gmawdo/gmawdo/README.md

 - Developed ideas and implementation of Theia Cloud adding Kubenetes auto cleanup to highly subscribed cloud IDE services
 - Eigenvector approach to detecting human objects in the natural landscape from LIDAR feeds

-## Patents I've obtained as part of my work on projects
+## Patents I've obtained historically as part of my work on projects
 - Blockchain based access control using time-dependent obfuscation of access tokens (US,EU)
 - Private information storage system (US,EU)
 - Method and apparatus for data obfuscation (US)